 Somebody may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
-A child may be abused by an adult or adults or another child or children known to them, or more rarely, by others (e.g. Online).
+A child may be abused by an adult or adults or another child or children known to them, or more rarely, by others (e.g. online).
+Children can be at risk of harm inside and outside of School, inside and outside of home as well as online.
 Child Protection involves identifying and managing specific pupils who are at risk of significant harm due to: